letisiapangataa/letisiapangataa.github.io/_pages/university-of-auckland.md

 Your browser does not support the video tag.
 </video>

-One of my assignments for my courses that I've taken during university.
+One of my assignments for my courses that I've taken during University.

 We were assigned the task to conduct a 1 minute speech on our professional experience and aspirations as students.

 <p></p><p></p>
 ---------------